We’re fending off a second attempt to shut down our lawsuit against pollinator-killing pesticides

 Today, we’re back in court to fend off a second attempt by industry and government to shut down our clients’ case against the continued registration of bee-killing pesticides without the scientific studies required to assess their risks to pollinators.

 Meanwhile, the science on neonicotinoids (neonics) and pollinators only becomes clearer — the widespread use of these pesticides is exposing bees and other pollinators around the world to dangerous levels of toxic contamination, killing bees and collapsing their colonies.
-Sadly, it has become harder for pollinators to do the awe-inspiring work of pollinating our food and flowering plants.
+Sadly, it has become harder for pollinator species to do the awe-inspiring work of pollinating our food and flowering plants.

 But here’s the trouble — as we’ve seen over the past few months, government and industry do not want this case to get a hearing, where a judge can decide whether the Pest Management Regulatory Agency’s (PMRA) ‘approve first, study the science later’ approach is legal.